misch2/eink-portal-calendar/README.md

 Done ✅

+## Sources:
+ - The `custom-portal-sign-icons.png` and `custom-portal-sign-full.png` were downloaded from https://decalrobot.com/.
+   - Icons in the `server/public/images/portal_icons` were extracted manually from the image above
+ - Fonts in `server/public/fonts` were downloaded from:
+   - D-DIN-BOLD.otf, D-DIN.otf, D-DINCondensed.otf
+     https://www.fontsquirrel.com/fonts/d-din (ASCII and basic accents only)
+   - 651-font.otf
+     https://cs.fontsisland.com/font/din-pro (full Czech set of characters)
+ - Files in `client/wuspy_portal_calendar` are git-cloned from https://github.com/wuspy/portal_calendar.git (see `.gitmodules` file in the root folder)

  ## Disclaimer

 I don't expect anyone to use this project directly, mainly because it's written in Perl.
-But the HTML, CSS and ESP code might serve as an inspiration maybe.
+But on the other hand the HTML, CSS or ESP32 code might serve as an inspiration for someone.

-The `custom-portal-sign-icons.png` and `custom-portal-sign-full.png` were downloaded from https://decalrobot.com/.

-Sources for fonts are listed in the `server/public/fonts/README.txt` .

 ---